 Does your stack of manuscripts need a good freelance editor?
 Love to ease your load.
-I’m an experienced developmental editor and copy editor in Athens, Georgiar—from the developmental stage to the galley proof.
+I’m an experienced developmental editor and copy editor in Athens, Georgia—from the developmental stage to the galley proof.

 “With an expert’s eye for detail, Val caught redundancies and irrelevancies, mistakes that muddled the clarity and disrupted the rhythm of the story.”

-Because I’m sometimes asked to stand in for the author, I’m accustomed to shepherding a manuscript through to the galley stage.
+Because I work as an editor for The Wild Rose Press (a traditional, royalty-paying publisher), I’m used to the publishing process.
+Furthermore, sometimes indie authors ask me to shepherd their manuscripts through to the galley stage.
 For instance, Major John D. Falcon had me work with BookLogix Publishing Services on his war memoir, The Freedom Shield.
 These experiences have given me a good feel for the guidance authors need to get from start to finish.
 By the way, John’s novel has since been picked up by the Army’s Book Program.
 Good news!

 You’ll find me easy to work with (no diva here!), professional, and fast.
-I’ve edited for literary journals with schedules to keep, and like I mentioned, some of my clients have hired me to work with their indie publishers, so I’m accustomed to tight deadlines and swift turnarounds.
+I’ve edited for literary journals with schedules to keep, and like I mentioned, I work with publishers, so I’m accustomed to tight deadlines and swift turnarounds.
 On top of that, I used to be a commercial pilot, and like all pilots, I take pride in being on time—old habits die hard!

 May I send you references?
 I look forward to your reply.
 Thanks!